CEW+ Annual Advocacy Symposium

 CEW+ annually brings together staff, faculty, students, and community members to create change through introspection, dialogue, and action at our advocacy symposium.
 The goal is to give participants practical tools to better advocate for themselves and others.
 CEW+ seeks to encourage attendees to think about the many ways in which we can be activists as well as how we can support others in navigating the current systems that impact their life.
 Attendees are exposed to various approaches to advocacy and engage in self-reflection, group discussion, and action-planning to advance their ability to advocate for themselves, others, and on behalf of causes central to their professional and personal goals.
 U-M staff have comprised the majority of participants averaging slightly under 60% over the past two years.
 Faculty, community members, and students comprise the remainder of the audience.

-The advocacy symposium features a keynote lecture from a nationally or internationally renowned advocate, the presentation of the Carol Hollenshead Inspire Award for Excellence in Promoting Equity and Social Change, a capstone presentation by the outgoing Twink Frey Visiting Social Activist, and the introduction of the next activist.
-Attendees participate in workshop and roundtable discussions that highlight relevant U-M resources, offer professional development skill-building, and showcase the advocacy journeys of diverse speakers.
-The event intends to spark further engagement with the work of the Center through the CEW+ Inspire workshop series and provide opportunities for early-career and more experienced advocates to share and learn from each other’s unique experiences.
+The advocacy symposium features a keynote lecture from a nationally or internationally renowned advocate, a capstone presentation by the outgoing Twink Frey Visiting Social Activist, and the introduction of the next activist.
+Attendees participate in workshops and roundtable discussions that highlight relevant U-M resources, offer professional development skill-building, and showcase the advocacy journeys of diverse speakers.
+The event intends to spark further engagement with the work of the Center and provide opportunities for early-career and more experienced advocates to share and learn from each other’s unique experiences.

 The Twink Frey Visiting Social Activist (TFVSA) Program brings to CEW+ a social justice activist whose work affects women and recognizes gender equity issues.
 One goal of the program is to build the capacity and effectiveness of social activists.
 This is accomplished by giving the TFVSA time, space, and support to work on a project that would not be possible under the activist’s usual working circumstances.
 The program is made possible through a generous gift from U-M alumna and Emerita Leadership Council Member Twink Frey.